F5Networks/f5-neutron-lbaas-dashboard-docs/docs/README.rst

 PKCS12 certificate bundle
 `````````````````````````

 The  |dashboard-short| does not support PKCS12 certificate bundle import.
-If you need to use a PKCS12 certificate bundle in your load balancer, see  :ref:`Configure terminated HTTPS load balancer with PKCS12 certificate bundle <p12-limitation>`.
+If you need to use a PKCS12 certificate bundle in your load balancer, see  :ref:`Configure a Terminated HTTPS Load Balancer with a PKCS12 Certificate Bundle <p12-limitation>`.

 Server Name Indication (SNI)
 ````````````````````````````

-If you need to create a load balancer that uses terminated HTTPS with SNI enabled, see :ref:`Configure SNI load balancer <sni-limitation>`.
+If you need to create a load balancer that uses terminated HTTPS with SNI enabled, see :ref:`Configure a SNI Load Balancer <sni-limitation>`.

 .. _F5 Neutron LBaaS Dashboard: http://clouddocs.f5.com/cloud/openstack/v1/lbaas/
 .. _Configure SSL Offloading By Using the F5 Neutron LBaaS Dashboard: https://clouddocs.f5.com/cloud/openstack/v1/lbaas/